The Perfect Three Days in Tokyo Itinerary

 Spend your first day in Tokyo on the East side of the city, where you can experience both the traditional side and the flashy, futuristic parts of Tokyo.

-Stops on Day 1 of the Tokyo three-day itinerary include Asakusa’s famous temple, Tsukiji fish market, Ginza, and the anime capital of Japan, Akihabara.
+Stops on Day 1 of my Tokyo three-day itinerary include Asakusa’s famous Sensoji temple, Tsukiji fish market, Ginza, and the anime capital of Japan: Akihabara.

 Stop 1: A Taste of Tsukiji Market

 The world-famous Tokyo tuna auction moved from Tsukiji to the Toyosu neighborhood in 2018.
-The Tsukiji Outer Market and the food stalls that still exist in Tsukiji however, are well worth the visit.
+The Tsukiji Outer Market and many street food stalls still exist in Tsukiji however, are well worth the visit.
 Many stalls start closing around noon, so Tsukiji is a great place to visit early in the morning during your three days in Tokyo itinerary.

 Wander through the countless stalls selling fresh seafood, packaged and dried seafood, and other traditional snacks and candies.
 Eat your way around independently or with a local guide, and try fresh clams, sea urchin, crab legs, even beef kebabs!